-We have made some changes to how we verify your identity when accessing and managing your accounts online.
+We have changed how we verify your identity when accessing and managing your accounts online.

 What is multi-factor authentication?

-Multi-factor authentication provides you with an enhanced level of security when logging in and making transactions online, by confirming your identity in more than one way.
+Multi-factor authentication confirms your identity in more than one way.
+It provides you with an enhanced level of security when logging in and making transactions online.

-When you bank online, you may need to undertake extra steps to confirm it’s really you.
-We will verify that it is you making the transaction by either sending you a code via text message or automating a call to your landline.
-You might be familiar with our transaction confirmation service already or use similar services with other financial providers.
+When you bank online, you will need to undertake extra steps to confirm it’s really you.
+We will verify it is you making the transaction by either sending a code via text message or automating a phonecall.
+This extra security makes managing your account online even more secure.

-As part of new regulations that are coming into force soon, multi-factor authentication is being introduced to help provide extra protection for you and your money when accessing and managing your account online.
-This is something that all banks and building societies are introducing or extending where they don’t do this already, and will help to further reduce fraud.
+New regulations came into force in 2019 to make online payments safer.
+Multi-factor authentication has been introduced to help provide extra protection for you and your money when accessing and managing your account online.
+It is something that all banks and building societies will be introducing and will help to reduce fraud.